astudentsguidetocs/astudentsguidetocs.github.io/draft/chapters/goodcode/planning.md

 But I've noticed this same quality in a lot of high-functioning professors, PhD students, engineers, and more.
 They're *always* drawing things out and trying to understand things in their head.
+You don't have to be a good artist to do this; the best sketches come in the form of scratchy, messy, incoherent writings on whatever napkin or paper is nearby.

-(I certainly hope you're *drawing it out* if you're in the realm of frontend/UI/UX design; pop open Figma or just go "old fashioned" with some pen and paper.)
+Sidenote: I certainly hope you're *drawing it out* if you're in the realm of frontend/UI/UX design; pop open Figma or just go "old fashioned" with some pen and paper.

 ## Commenting